 Though very uncommon in my practice, it is possible to lose all nipple sensation following FTM chest surgery.
 Patients who smoke or those diagnosed with diabetes or an autoimmune disease run an increased risk of partial or total nipple graft failure.
 During your consultation with Dr. Mosser, you should be honest and up front about the entirety of your medical history, so that he can help you form realistic outcome expectations.

-Breast tenderness is a common pre-menstrual symptom.
-Most of this discomfort is related to the breast tissue, which means that it will be significantly diminished or completely gone following l FTM chest reconstruction.
-If you elect FTM/N breast reduction, rather than reconstruction, you may still experience some tenderness or discomfort during your cycle unless you begin hormone therapy or have your ovaries removed, treatments which discontinue the menstrual cycle.
+Chest tenderness is a common pre-menstrual symptom.
+Most of this discomfort is related to the chest tissue, which means that it will be significantly diminished or completely gone following FTM chest reconstruction.
+If you choose to have FTM/N breast reduction rather than reconstruction, you may still experience some tenderness or discomfort during your cycle unless you begin hormone therapy, have your ovaries removed, or initiate a treatment that would discontinue your menstrual cycle.

 Though nipple sensation is likely to be diminished following FTM/N chest surgery, most patients report increased sexual satisfaction.
 Studies have shown that sexual satisfaction is often intimately connected to feeling comfortable in one’s own skin and most transmen and transmasculine gender non-conforming people experience greatly enhanced body confidence following FTM chest surgery.